valist-io/valist/docs/publishing-software.md

 ### SDK

-To publish a binary from the **Valist-SDK** create and run the following javascript:
+To publish a binary from the Valist SDK, create and run the following javascript:

 ```javascript
   import Valist from '@valist/sdk';